Colten Brewer

-Colten Bradley Brewer (born October 29, 1992) is an American professional baseball pitcher in the Tampa Bay Rays organization.
-He has played in Major League Baseball (MLB) for the Boston Red Sox and the San Diego Padres.
+Colten Bradley Brewer (born October 29, 1992) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Boston Red Sox, New York Yankees, San Diego Padres, and Chicago Cubs.
+He has also played in Nippon Professional Baseball (NPB) for the Hanshin Tigers.
 Listed at 230 lb and 6 ft 4 in, Brewer both throws and bats right-handed.

 Career

 Pittsburgh Pirates

 Brewer attended Canton High School in Canton, Texas.
-The Pittsburgh Pirates selected Brewer in the fourth round of the 2011 MLB draft, and he signed.
-Brewer made his professional debut in 2012 with the Gulf Coast League Pirates, where he was 1–3 with a 3.24 ERA in eight games (six starts).
-He began 2013 with the Jamestown Jammers, but played in only three games due to injury, and subsequently missed all of the 2014 season.
-In 2015, Brewer pitched for the West Virginia Power where he was 5–9 with a 4.90 ERA in 22 starts.
-In 2016, he played with the Bradenton Marauders where he pitched to a 3–7 record with a 4.09 ERA in 18 games (13 starts).
+The Pittsburgh Pirates selected Brewer in the fourth round of the 2011 Major League Baseball draft, and he signed.
+Brewer made his professional debut in 2012 with the rookie–level Gulf Coast League Pirates, where he had a 1–3 win–loss record with a 3.24 earned run average (ERA) in eight games played (six games started).
+He began 2013 with the Low–A Jamestown Jammers, but played in only three games due to injury, and subsequently missed all of the 2014 season.
+In 2015, Brewer pitched for the Single–A West Virginia Power where he was 5–9 with a 4.90 ERA in 22 starts.
+In 2016, he played with the High–A Bradenton Marauders where he pitched to a 3–7 record with a 4.09 ERA in 18 games (13 starts).

 New York Yankees

-The New York Yankees selected Brewer from the Pirates in the minor league phase of the Rule 5 draft after the 2016 season, and he played within the Yankees farm system in 2017.
-In 41 relief appearances between three minor league teams, Brewer was 3–1 with a 2.82 ERA.
+On December 6, 2016, the New York Yankees selected Brewer from the Pirates in the minor league phase of the Rule 5 draft.
+He split the 2017 season between the High–A Tampa Yankees, Double–A Trenton Thunder, and Triple–A Scranton/Wilkes-Barre RailRiders.
+In 41 relief appearances between the three affiliates, Brewer was 3–1 with a 2.82 ERA and 69 strikeouts in 62 2/3 innings pitched.
+He elected free agency following the season on November 6, 2017.

 San Diego Padres

 On November 22, 2017, Brewer signed a major league contract with the San Diego Padres.
 He began 2018 with the Triple-A El Paso Chihuahuas.
 San Diego called up Brewer to the major leagues on April 12, 2018, and he made his debut that same night at AT&T Park against the San Francisco Giants.
 He was optioned back to El Paso the next day, and made additional appearances with the Padres during the latter half of the season.

 Overall, Brewer made 11 relief appearances for San Diego, recording a 1–0 record with 5.59 ERA and 10 strikeouts in 9 2/3 innings.